STURE: Spatial-Temporal Mutual Representation Learning for Robust Data Association in Online Multi-Object Tracking: Approach

 \section{Approach}

-Firstly, we present a complete model architecture overview of the STURE.
+Firstly, we present a complete model architecture overview of STURE.
 Secondly, we give the detailed information of the detection learning network and the sequence learning network.
 Thirdly, we introduce the design of loss function and the training method.
-In the end, the trained models are utilized to associate the current detection and the historical tracklets in online MOT.
+In the end, the trained models are utilized to associate current {detections} and historical tracklets in online MOT.